dan88934/chelford-logistics/README.md

 In accordance with my confidentiality agreement with the client, I have changed the name and logo of the company and removed most of the backend functionality, including the integration with their third party tracking API.

 # Tests Usage
 There are frontend and backend tests included, utilizing Selenium and Unittest.
 These can be ran from the main directory with 'python -m unittest'.

+A Selenium based end-to-end test that submits a quote request and looks up the status can be found in /test/development_run